FREQUENTLY ASKED

 Along with the application, you will be required to submit a copy of the

-I attend a course outside South Carolina, can I count it toward my MCLE-LEPR-SA/MH requirement?
+course outside South Carolina, can I count it toward my MCLE-LEPR-SA/MH

 Answer: